ashaikh23/ie1-basic-stats/README.md

 1. Change into the Basic Statistics root directory, which contains the *build.xml* build file.

-2. Run `ant compile` to compile Basic Statistics.
-The compiled class files will be in the *bin* directory.
+3. Run `ant` to compile Basic Statistics.

 4. The compiled Basic Statistics class files will be in the `bin` directory.